 Non-STEMI Heart Attack

-If the coronary artery is partially blocked by clot, blood flow decreases but does not stop.
+If the coronary artery is only partially blocked by clots, blood flow decreases but does not stop.
 Only part of the heart muscle is damaged and ST-segment elevation is not seen on the ECG.
 This is called a non-ST-elevation myocardial infarction or non-STEMI heart attack.
-In general, STEMIs are larger heart attacks than non-STEMIs, and the larger the size of the heart attack, the greater the chance of complications down the road, for example congestive heart failure.
+In general, STEMIs are larger heart attacks than non-STEMIs, and the larger the size of the heart attack, the greater the chance of complications down the road such as heart failure.